ibm-cloud-docs/powervs-vpc/overview.md

 ## Create a new architecture - PowerVS Quickstart variation
 {: #overview-powervs-quickstart-variant}

-You can now deploy a {{site.data.keyword.powerSys_notm}} (PowerVS) with VPC landing zone which creates VPC services, a {{site.data.keyword.powerSys_notm}} workspace and interconnect them.
+You can now deploy a {{site.data.keyword.powerSys_notm}} (PowerVS) with VPC landing zone that creates VPC services, a {{site.data.keyword.powerSys_notm}} workspace and interconnect them.

 You can run AIX, IBM i, and Linux images on your virtual server instances.
 Select the required T-shirt size and a virtual server instance with chosen T-shirt size or custom configuration is deployed.
-The T-shirt sizes and the configuration parameters mapping is shown in the table below:
+The T-shirt sizes and the configuration parameters mapping are shown in the following table:

 |  | XS | S | M | L |
 |---------------------- | ------------------------- | ------------------------- | -------------------------  | ------------------------- |